sqlparser/sqlflow_public/grabit/sql-server/grabit-sql-server-command-line.md

 - Check out the diagram via this url: [https://sqlflow.gudusoft.com/#/job/latest](https://sqlflow.gudusoft.com/#/job/latest)

-- You may save the data lineage in JSON/CSV/GRAPHML The file will be saved under `data\datalineage` directory.
+- You may save the data lineage in JSON/CSV/GRAPHML format.

+The file will be saved under `data\datalineage` directory.